 A business that supplies equipment or foodstuffs to the hospitality industry, for example, is likely to have experienced difficulty in having its invoices honoured on time as the pandemic forced the extended shutdown of cafes, restaurants, function centres and more.

-In normal circumstances the supplier might engage a solicitor to act on his behalf to collect debts.
+In normal circumstances, the supplier might engage a solicitor to act on his behalf to collect debts.
 They may even obtain a court judgment providing enforcement options to collect a debt from a client.
-The judgment would mean the supplier/creditor is able to charge interest on the debt owed by the customer at the post-judgment rate and possibly take further steps such as a wage garnishee order to enforce repayment of the amount owing.
+The judgment would mean the supplier/creditor can charge interest on the debt owed by the customer at the post-judgment rate and possibly take further steps such as a wage garnishee order to enforce repayment of the amount owing.